Hawthorne Christian Academy

 Hawthorne Christian Academy (HCA) is a private, co-educational Christian school serving students in preschool through 12th grade.
 The Academy is run by the Hawthorne Gospel Church, and is located on Route 208 in Hawthorne, New Jersey, United States.
 The school opened in 1981 and had its first graduating class eight years later.

-As of the 2019–20 school year, the school had an enrollment of 359 students (plus 40 in PreK) and 43.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.3:1.
-The school's student body was 48.5% (174) White, 21.2% (76) Asian, 17.0% (61) Hispanic, 11.1% (40) Black, 1.4% (5) Native Hawaiian / Pacific Islander, 0.6% (2) two or more races and 0.3% (1) American Indian / Alaska Native.

-HCA has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1996 and is accredited until January 2024.
+HCA has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1996.
 The school has been accredited by the Association of Christian Schools International since 1981.

 Academics

-All students are offered strong academic courses from a Christian perspective.
-The Academy pushes technological studies, and fine arts classes.
-Students have the opportunity to engage in Visual and Musical Arts.
-Through these programs, they are encouraged to compete in various competitions that will help grow and better their skills.
-HCA contains a large media center in the Youth Ministries Center (YMC) building that is open to all students and faculty when needed.
+Hawthorne Christian Academy offers a comprehensive academic program for students in preschool through grade 12.
+The school follows a college-preparatory curriculum that incorporates a Christian worldview across all subject areas.
+Instruction is organized into three divisions: Lower School (Preschool–Grade 5), Middle School (Grades 6–8), and Upper School (Grades 9–12).